CS6510-SEA-SP25/t3-cicd/CLI/README.md

-# GoCC CLI application
+# pipeci CLI application

-This folder contains the source code for the CLI application layer written in Golang.
-GoCC for Go CI/CD.
+This folder contains the source code for the CLI application layer written in Golang. pipeci for Go CI/CD.

 # Installation